thruthesky/easy_design_system_backup_2024_09_24/README.md

 Social design system isElegant and easy-to-use UI/UX design library for Flutter, crafted to enhance your app's aesthetics and user experience.
 This is an open source project that you can fork and pr.

-## Goal

-There is nothing to learn.
+There is nothing to learn with the social design system.
+It just works.
+Just apply the theme and continue the way how you develop your app.

 ## Features